rmwenzel/ames_house_prices/explore/index.md

 There is more or less good agreement of $p$-value rankings among the rank correlation hypothesis tests.
 In particular for a 95% significance level all three fail to reject the null for `MoSold`, `ExterCond`, `OverallCond`, `LandSlope`, `BsmtFinType2`, `Utilities` and `BsmtHalfBath`.
 Applying a stricter value of 99.9% significance, all three reject `PoolQC` as well.

 It's important to recognize that rank correlation tests are measures of monotonicity (the tendency of variables to increase together and decrease together).
 They may fail to detect non-linear relationships that are not monotonic.
-In our particular case, `MoSold` had the highest statistical dependence with `log_SalePrice` among ordinal variables, but all three rank correlation tests reject a relationship between the two at 95\% significance.
+In our particular case, `MoSold` had the highest statistical dependence with `log_SalePrice` among ordinal variables, but all three rank correlation tests reject a relationship between the two at 95% significance.

+{% endkatexmm %}

 ## Quantitative variables